-The application deadline for all* dual degrees is January 15, 2021.
+The application deadline for most* dual degrees is January 14, 2022.

-*Exception: Community Planning and Public Health dual degree application deadlines are April 9, 2021 (domestic applicants) and February 19, 2021 (international applicants)
+- Community Planning and Public Health dual degree application deadlines are April 8, 2022 (domestic applicants) and March 11, 2022 (international applicants)

 See the Graduate Catalog for more information.

 Read the latest instructions.
 When prompted, put in the four-letter code that identifies the program for which you are applying.

 Master of Architecture + Master of Community Planning degree - ARCP